Synagogue shooting victims: 'Gentle, caring, compassionate'

 "If they were here, they would tell you that is where they were supposed to be," Chris Schopf, a vice president of the organization Achieva, said in a statement.

-Cecil was up for all sorts of activities: a concert, lunch at Eat 'n Park — a regional restaurant chain known for its smiley-face cookies — even a trip to the Duquesne University dining hall, recalls David DeFelice, a Duquesne senior who was paired with him in a buddies program three years ago.
-The two became friends, DeFelice said.
+Cecil was up for all sorts of activities, even a trip to the Duquesne University dining hall, recalls David DeFelice, a Duquesne senior who was paired with him in a buddies program three years ago.

 "He was a very gregarious person — loved being social, loved people. ...
 You could put him in any situation, and he'd make it work," chatting about the weather or asking students about their parents and talking about his own, said DeFelice.

-Note: This story has been corrected to show that the Rosenthals' sister is state Rep. Dan Frankel's former chief of staff, not his current chief of staff.